 What is the cause of automatic negative thoughts?

 In early and mid-childhood a person builds up the core idea or belief as to who they are in relation to the external world and environment.
 This core belief then forms their perspective on how they will view situations and experiences.
 Thoughts are inner self-talk or inner words.
 Much of the inner negative self-talk is the internalization of negative words received from the external world during this phase of development.
-The external world in this instance being mainly parents teachers siblings and other authority figures.
+The external world in this instance is mainly parents teachers siblings and other authority figures.
 A simple example is that of a child who makes mistakes (as all children do) but is often told that he is stupid for doing so.
 He will incorporate this word into his belief about himself.
 As an adult when he makes a mistake the negative thought “I am stupid” is automatically generated.

 What are the effects of negative thoughts?

 For the majority of people, they are seen for what they are and quickly released.
 For some people, particularly for those that had a more traumatic childhood; these can have a toxic effect in adulthood.
-They can lead to depression, dementia, physical illness and in extreme circumstances to suicide.
+They can lead to depression, dementia, physical illness, and in extreme circumstances to suicide.
 In such cases, it is essential that professional therapeutic help is sought.

 In less extreme cases the good news is that the way we think can be controlled just as effectively as the way we choose our words can be controlled.